| Barron's The Trader: An Unhappy New Year As Stocks Retreat

 targeted by regulators.
 Exchanges must now publish stocks with many unconsummated

 trades, a rule meant to force brokers to clean up the practice.
-The

 Securities and Exchange Commission rule, called Regulation SHO, requires that